-An introduction to the literary genres and critical writing.
+An introduction to the literary genres and critical writing, with emphasis on research writing and skills.
 Emphasis on critical reading and evaluation of literary texts from a Christian perspective.
 Must be taken within first semester at Belhaven or immediately after completion of ENG 101.
 (Fall and spring)